phetsims/paper-land/docs/setup/install.md

 #### Building your own package

 {==
 These steps need to be followed for Windows and MacOS separately on a device with the OS of choice.
 The resulting build scripts are platform-specific and will not work across platforms.
 Likewise, you cannot create a MacOS build on a Windows machine or vice versa.
+The build script will automatically detect your platform and build the correct version.
 ==}

 If you are interested in packaging the project yourself, you can use the following steps: